kulcsarrudolf/pasztor.at/content/blog/2017-11-13-how-to-make-your-devops-life-easier.md

 publishDate: "2017-11-24T18:00:00Z"
 eventStreetAddress: Futó utca 47-53
 eventUrl: https://www.meetup.com/Letscode-hu-meetup/
-excerpt: How to make your DevOps' life easier?
+summary: How to make your DevOps' life easier?
 A short guide for developers to write easy to operate software will be presented by yours truly at the first Letscode.hu meetup.
 external_link: https://www.meetup.com/Letscode-hu-meetup/